William McKinley: 1900 election

 When the Republican convention began in Philadelphia that June, no vice presidential candidate had overwhelming support, but Roosevelt had the broadest range of support from around the country.
 McKinley affirmed that the choice belonged to the convention, not to him.
 On June 21, McKinley was unanimously renominated and, with Hanna's reluctant acquiescence, Roosevelt was nominated for vice president on the first ballot.
 The Democratic convention convened the next month in Kansas City and nominated William Jennings Bryan, setting up a rematch of the 1896 contest.

 The candidates were the same, but the issues of the campaign had shifted: free silver was still a question that animated many voters, but the Republicans focused on victory in war and prosperity at home as issues they believed favored their party.
 Democrats knew the war had been popular, even if the imperialism issue was less sure, so they focused on the issue of trusts and corporate power, painting McKinley as the servant of capital and big business.
 As in 1896, Bryan embarked on a speaking tour around the country while McKinley stayed at home, this time making only one speech, to accept his nomination.
-Roosevelt emerged as the campaign's primary speaker and Hanna helped the cause working to settle a coal miners strike in Pennsylvania.
+Roosevelt emerged as the campaign's primary speaker and Hanna helped the cause by working to settle a coal miners strike in Pennsylvania.
 Bryan's campaigning failed to excite the voters as it had in 1896, and McKinley never doubted that he would be re-elected.
 On November 6, 1900, he was proven correct, winning the largest victory for any Republican since 1872.
 Bryan carried only four states outside the solid South, and McKinley even won Bryan's home state of Nebraska.